AMIC of the Hip

 What is Hip Autologous Matrix-Induced Chondrogenesis (AMIC)?

 Hip AMIC is a surgical procedure to repair chondral (cartilage) defects like lesions in your hip.
 Chondral defects, also called chondropathies, occur at the acetabulum (socket) and femoral (thigh bone) head of your hip joint.

-Dr. Okoroha has extensive training in AMIC of the hip and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in AMIC of the hip and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Indications for AMIC

 - Chondral lesions on the acetabulum or femoral head